ans-group/docs.ukfast.co.uk/source/Domains/ssl/sni.md

 Server Name Indication (SNI) technology can be used to present multiple SSL certificates on the same IP address and TCP port number.
 This represents a more efficient use of scarce IPv4 addresses and is our recommended way of configuring SSL certificates.
 SNI has been supported by all the major web browsers for several years.

+Assuming you already have the domains and SSL certificates in question, follow the steps below to configure your SSL-enabled domains to point to a single IP address.

+## Pointing your domains to an IP address

+If you're using SafeDNS from UKFast, follow the steps in [this article](/Domains/safedns/addnewdomain.html) to add your domain, along with the IP address you wish to point the domain to.
+Repeat this for each of the domain.

-## How to configure an SSL certificate using SNI
+## Configuring an SSL certificate using SNI

-Configuring your SSL certificates to work with SNI is very simple providing you're using a supported operating system on your web server(s), which include:
+Next step is to configure your SSL certificates to work with SNI, which is simple providing you're using a supported operating system on your web server(s).
+Operating systems which support SNI include:

 - Ubuntu - all in-life versions
 - CentOS 6 onwards